These Technician Class Study Questions have been modified and adapted by Jerry Darnell AD5AQ for ease of study.

 T7D10 (B)

-What is probably happening when an ohmmeter, connected across a circuit, initially indicates a low resistance and then shows increasing resistance with time?
+What is probably happening when an ohmmeter, connected across an unpowered circuit, initially indicates a low resistance and then shows increasing resistance with time?

 B. The circuit contains a large capacitor